 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

 Email notification to

 CDBG mailing list that

 applications for

 funding were posted

 on Town of Union

 Non- web page with a due

-targeted/broad date of April 26, No comments were
+targeted/broad date of June 21,

-1 Internet Outreach community 2019.
-Notice also received via N/A
+1 Internet Outreach community 2022.
+Notice also N/A N/A

-included a flyer internet outreach.
+included a flyer

 CDBG Mailing List outlining the Annual

 Plan process and

 dates of upcoming

 public hearings on

-March 20th, 2019

-and June 19th, 2019.
+June 22nd and July

+13th.

-Sort Order Mode of Outreach Target of Out Summary of Summary of Summary of comments URL (If
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

-response/attendance comments received not accepted applicable)

-and reasons

-Non- CDBG Public Hearing No comments were
+Non- CDBG Public Hearing

-2 Newspaper Ad targeted/broad notice in Press & Sun received via N/A
+2 Newspaper Ad targeted/broad notice in Press & Sun N/A N/A

-community Bulletin on 3/14/19. newspaper ad.
+community Bulletin on 3/02/22.

-Non- CDBG Public Hearing No comments were
+Non- CDBG Public Hearing

-3 Newspaper Ad targeted/broad notice in Press & Sun received via N/A
+3 Newspaper Ad targeted/broad notice in Press & Sun N/A N/A

-community Bulletin on 3/15/19. newspaper ad.
+community Bulletin on 7/6/22.

-Non- CDBG Public Hearing No comments were
+Non- CDBG Public Hearing

-4 Newspaper Ad targeted/broad notice in Press & Sun received via N/A
+4 Newspaper Ad targeted/broad notice in Press & Sun N/A N/A

-community Bulletin on 3/17/19. newspaper ad.
+community Bulletin on 6/15/22.

-Non- CDBG Public Hearing No comments were
+Non- CDBG Public Hearing

-5 Newspaper Ad targeted/broad notice in Press & Sun received via N/A
+5 Newspaper Ad targeted/broad notice in Press & Sun N/A N/A

-community Bulletin on 3/19/19. newspaper ad.
+community Bulletin on 7/7/22.

+April 6, 2022 Public

+Non- Hearing to gather

+6 Dublic Hooring input for the N/A N/A

+Public Hearing targeted/broad development of the

+community FFY 2022 Annual

+Action Plan.